apache/cordova-labs/README.md

   - webOS
   - FireFoxOS

-If no `platforms` are specified explicitly, the "core" platforms will be included in an issue (Android, iOS, BlackBerry, Windows Phone 7 + 8, Windows 8, FirefoxOS).
+If no `platforms` are specified explicitly, the "core" platforms will be included in an issue (Android, iOS, BlackBerry, Windows Phone 7 + 8, Windows 8, Mac/OSX).

 ## Contributors